jemgodden/TennisTracker/README.md

 ## Usage

-This application will be deployed publicly on Streamlit Community Cloud for users to use.
+This application is deployed publicly on Streamlit Community Cloud for users to use.

-The link will be added here once it is deployed.
+You can find it here: https://tennis-tracker.streamlit.app